MicrosoftDocs/MIMDocs/microsoft-identity-manager-2016-connector-version-history.md

 ### Enhancements

 * Generic SQL Connector
-  * Added support for DB2 databases running on Linux
+  * Added support for DB2 databases running on Linux.

 ### Fixed issues

 * Generic LDAP Connector
-  * Improved handling of duplicate entries in OpenLDAP access log
+  * Improved handling of duplicate entries in OpenLDAP access log.

 * Generic SQL Connector
-  * Fixed a regression with Member Type column not populated on export
+  * Fixed a issue with the Member Type column not populating on export.
-  * Minor fixes for MySQL table-based import and export strategies
+  * Improved error handling for MySQL table-based import and export strategies.

 ## 1.1.2005.0 (May 2022)